stardog-union/launchpad-docs/azure/snowflake-passthrough.md

 > View users' basic profile
 > Maintain access to data you have given it access to

-From there, you should see an app launcher page (rather than a diagnostics page).
+From there, you should see an app-launcher page (rather than a diagnostics page).

 Go to Studio.